melvinlemoine/integration-boilerplate/README.md

 - Clean CSS : Removed comments and minify the stylesheet

 # Images
 Put your images in `src/images`.
-To compress them execute `$ npm run compress-images`
+To compress them execute `$ npm run compress-images`.

 # Contribute
 Just make pull request to improve this repository 😏.